 Welcome back to the states

-If your targets include state governments, then cost notwithstanding, there is no reason not to hold a welcome back event in state capitals using the same model as Canberra.
+If your stakeholders include state governments, then there is no reason not to consider a welcome back event in state capitals using the same model as Canberra.

 Drinks or dinner?